mekkablue/Glyphs-Scripts/README.md

 * Lowercase: Turns the names of selected glyphs lowercase.

 ## Hinting
-* Delete Hints: Deletes hints in selected glyphs.
+* Delete Hints: Deletes hints in active layer of selected glyphs.

 ## Masters
 * Copy layer to layer: Copies paths from one Master to another. *Needs Vanilla.*